 On her sleep ritual.
 I’m a big list maker.
 My mind rests easier if I know I’ve written down the highest priority items for the next day - whether its review a deck or respond to an email, or order the diapers on Amazon.
 So I often end days by making lists on my phone.
 But, beyond that, my nights usually end with a call to a friend on the west coast on a post-event walk home, peeking in on a sleeping (fingers-crossed) baby, meandering sleepy debriefs with my husband, and, admittedly, some bad reality TV.

-— Rebecca Kaden, Partner at Union Square Ventures
+— Rebecca Kaden, General Partner at Union Square Ventures